grafos-ml/frappe/doc/src/installation.rst

 with some pretty neat plugins.
 Installed in the same way any Django app is installed.
 Just keep in mind one thing.
 In case of re-rankers and filters, your system should do some actions before others.
 For instance, you may want that your recommendation have always a big diversity in genre but that don't send every time the same items.
-Because of that you also have to use a special settings environment called RECOMMENDATION_SETTINGS.
+Because of that you also have to use a special recommendation.settings environment called RECOMMENDATION_SETTINGS.
 This variable is a dictionary, much like a static configuration.
 You also have a default standard and might have more to use in special situations.
 Basically, it a core engine(the structure that request the recommendation and use the filters and re-rankers), A list of filters and another list for re-rankers.
 Typically, the filters will execute first and re-rankers after and the execute in the same